Holy Name High School: Mascot

 Holy Name's mascot, the Green Wave, originated in the early 1920s when it was first used to describe the perfect co-ordination of the Holy Name American football team, which gave the appearance of a giant green wave engulfing opponents.
 They are also commonly called the "Little Davids", in reference to David and Goliath, because of efforts in defeating larger schools, who were considered large favorites.

 Charity game

 On November 23, 1946, Holy Name High School competed in the annual Charity Game, the Cleveland high school championship game, at Cleveland Municipal Stadium against Cathedral Latin High School (now Notre Dame-Cathedral Latin).
 The attendance at the game was a local record crowd of 70,955.
 It is the second-largest attendance for an American high school football game in history.
 Holy Name was defeated by Cathedral Latin, 35–6.

 In 1961 Frank Solich led the Holy Name squad and defeated Cathedral Latin 12–7, to win the Charity Game.
 Solich ran for 184 yards and two scores in the game in front of 29,918.

+Athletics

+Holy Name competes in Ohio High School Athletic Association (OHSAA).

+Holy Name competes in the North Coast Conference, which was formed in 2024.
+Holy Name was previously a member of the North Coast League from 1984 to 2015 and the Great Lakes Conference from 2015 to 2024.